RealDigitalOrg/linux-blackboard/README.md

    file can be copied from "/root/Src/dts" to the "/boot" directory on the SD card.
 Make sure the "/dev/mmcblk0p1" partition on the SD card is mounted to the "/boot" directory prior to copying the "devicetree.dtb" file.
- - To recompile u-boot on Blackboard that is part of the "BOOT.bin" file, you will need to clone "u-boot-xlnx" from our git repository.
+ - To recompile u-boot on Blackboard that is included in the "BOOT.bin" file, you will need to clone "u-boot-xlnx" from our git repository.
 Once cloned on your local PC, you can use the following steps to build the u-boot elf
    file: